TinosNitso/mpv-scripts/README.md

 ![](https://github.com/TinosNitso/mpv-scripts/blob/main/SCREENSHOT.JPG)

 ## Standalone mpv (`mpv.conf`)
 It's also possible to double-click on `mpv.exe` or `mpv.app` & then drag & drop files & URLs directly on mpv, with all scripts fully active!
 This requires editing `mpv.conf`, like with Android.
-In Linux edit `~/.config/mpv/mpv.conf`.
+In Linux edit `~/.config/mpv/mpv.conf` & then right-click on an MP4 & open-with-mpv.
 In MacOS go mpv→Preferences... & use only 1 line:

 `script=~/Desktop/mpv-scripts/`